BindraAgamjot256/zenos/dev_readme.md

 Good luck, and may the odds be ever in your favor.

 > [!NOTE]
-> This readme is more fun to read than zenos itself.
+> This dev documentation is more fun to read than zenos itself.

 ---